 - Hull Training and Adult Education can respond flexibly to market forces and government policy, including fee guidance issued by its funding body, the ESFA

-- Hull Training and Adult Education develops appropriate and effective targets relating to fee income generation, and reviews performance against these regularly, and in relation to sector benchmarks
+- Hull Training and Adult Education develops appropriate and effective targets relating to fee income generation, and reviews performance against these regularly, in relation to sector benchmarks

 3. Responsibility for paying course fees